-Bio: Rui Zhang is an Associate Professor and Reader at the University of Melbourne and Assistant Dean (Collaboration) of Melbourne School of Engineering.
+Bio: Rui Zhang is a Professor and Reader at the University of Melbourne and Assistant Dean (Collaboration) of Melbourne School of Engineering.
 He has been awarded the Future Fellowship by the Australian Research Council in 2012.
 He obtained his Bachelor's degree from Tsinghua University in 2001 and PhD from National University of Singapore in 2006.
 He has been a visiting scholar in AT&T Labs-Research and Microsoft Research before and is now a regular visiting researcher at Microsoft Research Asia in Beijing.
 He has authored 70 publications in prestigious conferences and journals.
 His research interest is spatial and temporal data analytics, as well as general database and mining techniques including indexing, moving object management, data streams and sequence databases.
 He regularly serves as PC members of top conferences in data management and mining such as SIGMOD, VLDB, ICDE and KDD.
 He is an associate editor of Distributed and Parallel Databases.

 Other attendee(s) of the group: Dr. Jianzhong Qi, Zeyi Wen (PhD student)